These are my spontaneous adventures INSTALLING and PERFORMING “Pop-Up-Poetry” on the streets. Thanks for dropping by.

 My name is Lesley-Anne Evans.
-I’m a Kelowna, B.C. poet who likes connecting and collaborating.
+I’m a Kelowna, B.C. community artist and poet who likes connecting and collaborating.
 Feel free to visit my author website for news, publications, and upcoming appearances.
 And my Buddy Breathing Blog for life inspired pondering.

 I was born in Belfast, N. Ireland, grew up in Toronto (Richmond Hill), Ontario, crossed Canada to Kelowna, B.C. in 1993, and stayed.
 My talented and generous husband, three adult kids (coming and going), one beloved adopted hound, and I, make a good life here where wild things are close at hand.

 Pop-Up-Poetry takes me to open air, open mic, pecha kucha, bunkers, beaches, schools, churches, community gardens, libraries, forests, streets and alleys to sew seeds of poetry.
-I’m Festivals Kelowna’s first “licensed” poet performer.
+I was Festivals Kelowna’s first “licensed” poet busker!

 A recent CBC Radio article and interview about my Pop-Up-Poetry is located here.
 Richmond Hill’s Kim Zarzour, writing for her newspaper, The Liberal, shares her 2015 New Year’s article about PUP and me, here.
 Kelowna’s “In Focus” Magazine offers some insights into who I am here.
 UK to Kelowna transplanted Deborah Lampitt found Pop-Up-Poetry and blogged about it, here.
 And an article “Pop-Up-Poetry” published recently in Sage-ing Journal.